terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/time-travel.md

    ]
 ```

-## To time travel to you changes make the client point to a specific commit
+## Time travel and point the client to a specific commit

-You are registering your commit id in woqlClient parameters, all your calls will be made
-for this point
+To travel back in time to a particular commit, you need to specify the commit ID in the JS woqlClient parameters.
+To obtain the commit ID, refer to the code snippet above.
+All your calls after will be made for this commit.

 ```js
 const getDocumentsAtCommit= async () => {